devarshi-ap/dsa-snippets-xtension/README.md

 ## Features

+Install our extension from [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=DevarshiPatel03.dsasnippets&ssr=false#overview) or the Extensions section in VS Code under **"DSA Snippets"**

+Data Structures are prefixed with `#`
+Algorithms are prefixed with `$`

-Currently supports the following snippets (more to come):
+Currently supports the following snippets:

 #### Sorting